tonethar/IGME-235-Shared/tutorial/web-apps-ex-1.md

 1. Print out the value of pi - use the `Math` object.
 1. Print out the absolute value of -999 - use the `Math` object.
 1. Print out an "all caps" version of the string "Hello" - use a method of the `String` object.

+Save the resulting file (web-apps-ex-1.html) to your group Locker for future submission.